CheapNud/ShotcutRandomizer/docs/features/real-cugan.md

 - Real-CUGAN Issues: https://github.com/bilibili/ailab/issues

 For issues with this application:
-- Check Settings → Real-CUGAN Configuration for status indicators
+- **First step:** Check **Dependency Manager** for detailed status and error messages
+- Use "Refresh Status" button to re-check all dependencies
 - Enable Verbose Logging in Settings for detailed debug output
-- Use "Refresh Detection" button to re-check dependencies